christineurban/OuterSpaces/README.md

 ```
 python server.py
 ```
-Go to localhost:5000 with an active internet connection to use the web app
+Go to localhost:5000 with an active internet connection to use the web app.

 ## <a name="future"></a>TODO
 * Add ability to text name and address